sinProject-Inc/talk/docs/10-company-information/20-about.md

 ## sinYa Iwasaki

-Born in Osaka, Japan, I discovered programming via FAMILY BASIC in elementary school and further explored it on an MSX2 in middle school.
+Born in Osaka, Japan, he discovered programming via FAMILY BASIC in elementary school and further explored it on an MSX2 in middle school.

-Dropping out of university, I dived into the IT industry, developing web services, medical software, and cloud-based systems across three companies.
+After quitting university, he dived into the IT industry, developing web services, medical software, and cloud-based systems across three companies.

-After creating the popular "Tweecha" app during my freelance years, I'm now the CTO and CEO of sinProject, aiming to revolutionize the world with innovative services.
+After creating the popular "Tweecha" app during his freelance years, I'm now the CTO and CEO of sinProject, aiming to revolutionize the world with innovative services.

 - [Twitter](https://twitter.com/iam_o_sin)